Implementing Laws At-a-Glance

 9. What are the sanctions for non-compliance with the Directive and the implementing law?

-The Law does not provide penalties against organizations that fail to set up an internal reporting channel.
+The Law does not provide penalties for organizations that fail to set up an internal reporting channel.

 The Law increases the fine that may be levied against an individual who retaliates against a whistleblower to EUR 60,000 and against an organization to EUR 300,000 in addition to any supplemental measures to publicize the decision condemning any retaliation.
-In addition, any person who obstructs a whistleblower’s report may be sanctioned up to one year’s imprisonment.
+In addition, any person who obstructs a whistleblower’s report may be sanctioned with up to one year of imprisonment or a fine of up to EUR 15,000 (EUR 75,000 in the case of an organization).

 1. Has the implementing law been adopted?

-Yes, the Whistleblower Protection Act (Gesetz für einen besseren Schutz hinweisgebender Personen sowie zur Umsetzung der Richtlinie zum Schutz von Personen, die Verstöße gegen das Unionsrecht melden - Hinweisgeberschutzgesetz) has been adopted by the German parliament (Bundestag) on May 11, 2023 and by the German Council (Bundesrat) on May 12, 2023.
-The Whistleblower Protection Act (the “Act”) will enter into force on July 2, 2023.
+Yes, the Whistleblower Protection Act (Gesetz für einen besseren Schutz hinweisgebender Personen sowie zur Umsetzung der Richtlinie zum Schutz von Personen, die Verstöße gegen das Unionsrecht melden – Hinweisgeberschutzgesetz) was adopted by the German parliament (Bundestag) on May 11, 2023 and by the German Council (Bundesrat) on May 12, 2023.
+The Whistleblower Protection Act (the “Act”) entered into force on July 2, 2023.

 2. Under the implementing law, which organizations must establish internal reporting channels?